FFmpeg Subtitles

 Copying bitmap subtitles

-Bitmap-based subtitle formats (DVD/VOBSUB, PGS/Blu-ray, DVB) can only be copied, not decoded or re-encoded.
-They are stored as images rather than text:
+Bitmap-based subtitle formats (DVD/VOBSUB, PGS/Blu-ray, DVB) are stored as images and can only be copied, not decoded or re-encoded:

 # DVD subtitles from an MKV file